 Use an Excel File Repair Software

-Preserves properties and cell formatting of Excel worksheets.
+- Preserves properties and cell formatting of Excel worksheets.

-Compatible with Excel 2019, 2016, 2013, 2010, 2007, 2003, and 2000 version.
+- Compatible with Excel 2019, 2016, 2013, 2010, 2007, and lower versions.

-You can also try accessing the file by disabling theprotected view feature.
+You can also try accessing the file by disabling the protected view feature.
 If this method does not work, look for an automatically recovered copy of the corrupt file.
 However, the major shortcoming of this feature is that the AutoRecover data is stored on the same hard drive as the original file.
 In this case, if the hard drive becomes faulty, all data is lost.

+Implementing the manual workarounds can take time and may fail to deliver expected results.
+A better way is to use Stellar Repair for Excel software to repair and open corrupt Excel file without any backup.
 In order to avoid such situations, it is recommended to create a backup copy of your workbook or enable the Excel AutoBackup feature.
 A good backup will save you from losing access to your Excel file data, if the file is accidentally deleted or corrupted.